 Carmina Bayombong

 Carmina holds a degree in Industrial Engineering from the University of the Philippines and has completed various certificates in entrepreneurship and data strategy.
 She previously served as the Sustainability Director for DARC Labs, the first nonprofit in the Philippines to focus on artificial intelligence for social progress.
 Her work has earned her numerous accolades, including being named a Forbes Asia 30 Under 30 Honoree and a laureate of the Cartier Women’s Initiative.
 Through her efforts, Carmina Bayombong continues to inspire change and promote opportunities for youth in a rapidly evolving world.
+Carmina is one of the top female technopreneurs in the Philippines.

 Angela Chen-Delantar

 Angela Chen-Delantar is a prominent figure in the field of education technology as the Co-Founder and CEO of Eskwelabs.
 She was recognized in Forbes 30 Under 30.
 She leads a venture-backed startup that focuses on providing data skills education.
-Eskwelabs aims to equip individuals with the necessary skills to pursue career opportunities in business, finance, and technology both locally and internationally.
+Eskwelabs aims to equip individuals with the necessary skills to pursue career opportunities in business, finance and technology both locally and internationally.

 The innovative platform employs cohort learning and coaching to make education more accessible and impactful.
 Angela’s vision is to democratize access to quality job opportunities in the Philippines, particularly for women and youth.
-Eskwelabs stands out as an online data upskilling school, utilizing unique educational delivery methods that reach a wider audience than traditional bootcamps.
+Eskwelabs stands out as an online data upskilling school, which utilizes unique educational delivery methods that reach a wider audience than traditional bootcamps.

 Conclusion